ElinEunjung/peata-v2/docs/usage.md

    * Large exports may appear *frozen* but are processing.
    > Don't worry if the app seems unresponsive during large exports — it's working! 😊
    * Messages confirm success/failure.
+   * In the case of API failure, partial downloaded data will be exported.

 8. **Find exported files** in the `/data/` folder: